ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ### Own colour (FWWRRGGBB or Fwrgb) <br>
 With option Q3 and Q4 from the menu you can set your own colours for the clock to display.
-The format to be entered is hexadecimal.
-0123456789ABCDEF are the characters that can be used. <br>
+The format to be entered is hexadecimal, 0123456789ABCDEF or decimal, 0123456789. <br>
+The decimal range is made for users that are not familiar with hexadecimal arithmetic.<br>
-The command is 2 digits for white followed with two digits for Red followed with two digits for Green and ending with two digits for Blue.<br>
+The hexadecimal command is 2 characters for white followed with two characters for Red followed with two characters for Green and ending with two digits for Blue.<br>
+The hexadecimal range is 00-FF, or 0-256 decimal and the decimal range is limited to 0-9.
 To colour the characters intense red enter FF0000 prefixed with the character F. <br>
-To set intense blue enter: F0000FF or FFF.<br>
+To set intense blue enter: F000000FF or FFF.<br>
-To set the dimmed character to dark gray enter for example: F191919. <br>
+To set the dimmed character to dark gray enter for example: F00191919. <br>
 You get gray if red, green and blue have the same intensity.
 With SK6812 LEDs the extra white LED can be used besides the three RGB LEDs in the same housing.
 For example: F8800FF00 is 50% white with 100% green.